Masashi-desu/zmk-layout-shift-MacWin/README.md

 - 🚧 Save layout shift state between reboots
 - 🚧 Support for other layouts

+## List of Supported Layouts

+- JIS: Japanese keyboard layout

+Currently, only JIS is supported and no configuration is available.

 ## Usage

 ### 1. Add the Module to your `west.yml`